 How we handle nursing home injury, abuse and neglect cases

-Preparation and relentless pursuit of evidence are key to obtaining a successful resolution of a nursing home abuse or neglect case.
+Preparation and relentless pursuit of evidence are vital to successfully resolving a nursing home abuse or neglect case.
 These cases require knowledge of a complex and evolving set of regulatory governance, fast reaction to gather evidence from a variety of witnesses and sources that may disappear quicker than other areas of personal injury, experience with numerous sources of private insurance, Medicare, and Medicaid, the ability to work within the probate system to provide proper protections for families who have lost loved ones or who are caring for the interests of family members who do not have the legal capacity to administer their own affairs, financial resources to engage top experts needed to preserve and enhance the case, and ultimately, experienced trial attorneys who know how to present a case to a jury to achieve a maximum outcome.

 Many personal injury firms simply do not have the capacity to properly handle a nursing home abuse or neglect case.
 At Burrow & Associates we have the resources your case needs to be successful.
 From the moment you engage our services your case will be assigned to an experienced team of professionals guided by our nursing home abuse trial attorneys.
 Our team will guide your family through the process of obtaining all the information needed to preserve your claim, gather all sources of evidence, and obtain all available information about the individuals and entities responsible for the injuries and identify all sources of insurance and assets available to compensate you for their actions.
 This early organization and preparation is the difference between successful claims and claims that could have been successful had they been handled by the right law firm.

 - Settlement v.
 Litigation – Successful settlements are achieved when cases are properly prepared for trial.
-Our litigation team is relentless in pursuing evidence and knows how to present that evidence so that decisionmakers pay attention.
-Our objective is to achieve the greatest recovery on your case whether that comes via settlement or trial.
+Our litigation team is relentless in pursuing evidence and knows how to present that evidence so that decision-makers pay attention.
+Our objective is to achieve the greatest recovery in your case, whether that comes via settlement or trial.
 Our firm believes in a transparent process where our clients are engaged in every step and feel empowered that they are making the best decision for their situation.
-Whether your case is resolved by settlement or pursued all the way to a jury verdict you will have all the information you need to make the decision that is right for you.
+Whether your case is resolved by settlement or pursued to a jury verdict, you will have all the information you need to make the decision that is right for you.

-- Punitive Damages – Sometimes the conduct of a nursing home facility is so egregious that punitive damages are warranted.
-In certain extreme circumstances additional damages may be awarded above an amount necessary to compensate a victim to punish the individual or facility responsible.
+- Punitive Damages – Sometimes, the conduct of a nursing home facility is so egregious that punitive damages are warranted.
+In certain extreme circumstances, additional damages may be awarded above an amount necessary to compensate a victim to punish the individual or facility responsible.
 Uncovering evidence to support these damages is not easy.
 Bad actors who engage in terrible conduct are often very good at hiding evidence.
-In these situations, victims of nursing home abuse and neglect need experienced nursing home injury trial attorneys who are adept at finding this evidence to ensure not only that they are properly compensated, but that the actors who caused their injuries never do it to another person again.
+In these situations, victims of nursing home abuse and neglect need experienced nursing home injury trial attorneys who are adept at finding this evidence to ensure that they are appropriately compensated and that the actors who caused their injuries never do it to another person again.
 Our team of nursing home abuse lawyers will not rest until we discover all the evidence needed to pursue this goal.

 Give Us A Call Today!

-To find out if you have a potential nursing home abuse case, contact Burrow & Associates.
-Give us a call at (678) 323-2394 or request a consultation today.
-We are conveniently located in cities around the state of Georgia in Athens, Conyers, Duluth, Morrow, Kennesaw, and Gainesville.
+To find out if you have a potential nursing home abuse case, contact Burrow & Associates at (678) 323-2394 or request a consultation today.
+We have offices in Athens, Conyers, Duluth, Morrow, Kennesaw, and Gainesville for your convenience.